top of page

 Kristin Neff, PhD

-• Breakthrough anxiety and certain types of depression
+• Break-through anxiety and depression

 • Gain Self-Leadership over your thoughts